 On both of these griz hunts, you fly initially to Anchorage, then onward to either Kotzebue or Iliamna.
 Overnight in Anchorage.
 All guiding is 1×1 and all in-field transport is included.
 A bear license is $1000 plus a $160 hunting license.

 GUIDED CARIBOU HUNTS:

 The best odds for taking trophy bulls is on the guided hunt, but big bulls are quite common, and seeing 300 to 500 caribou is not unusual.
-You need to realize though that caribou are vast roamers and caribou here today may disappear tomorrow!
+You need to realize, though, that caribou are vast roamers and caribou here today may disappear tomorrow!
 And you need to be able to walk a couple miles a day.

 License: Caribou tags are $650 per caribou.
 Non-resident hunting license $160.
 License and tags should be purchased online before arrival in Alaska.

 PRICING (subject to change without notice)